International Combat Martial Arts

 Grand Master Paul Clery have

-fighters.
-Later I joined the Clifton Sealy collage of martial art after a few
+joined the Clifton Sealy collage of martial art after

-years the school closed down I hen and joined other karate dojo’s who
+a few years the school closed down I hen and joined other karate dojo’s who later teachers became

 So he created Gee-Ryu